jariperttunen/lukeghg/GHG_SCENARIO.md

 GHG scenario results, input for `ghg-scenario.py`, have exactly the same file format as in the annual GHG inventory.
 Files are text (csv) files with white space as delimiter.
-Each line in a file represent one time series for an emission, stock change some, area etc. The line begins with optional comment followed by the UID ("unique identifier") of the time series and after that the time series itself.
+Each line in a file represent one time series for an emission, stock change, area etc. The line begins with optional comment followed by the UID ("unique identifier") of the time series and after that the time series itself.
 For example:

        #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865